FailAcademy/learning/wdp-vancouver/_slides/week-01/03a-css3-rwd.md

 Let's teach each other about these CSS3 properties...

-Your task is to take your assigned property and create a demo of how it can be used for your classmates.
+Your task is to take your assigned property, research it, and create a demo of how it can be used for your classmates.

-Also take a look at Project 1, and see if you can recommend where it this property could potentially be used (if at all).
+Also take a look at your Project 1, and see if you can use your new knowledge of it to recommend where it could potentially be used (if at all).

+???

+* Pass out tags of properties

 ---